rajmadhu0406/Pokedex/README.md

   - a catch/release button to remember which pokemon you caught.
   - a photo of the pokemon.

- *The debug-apk file is the output .apk file.*
+ *The app-debug file is the output .apk file.*

 Hope you like it!!!